Research strengths in education have included the following areas:

 Within this area, our Child Study Center focuses on educational and psychological assessments of children with learning and/or behavioral problems, parent consultation concerning educational remediation and treatment of problem behaviors, school consultation, and short-term treatment of learning and behavior problems.

 Counseling faculty members have researched topics including community integration of people with physical and psychiatric disabilities, diversity issues in counseling, child and adolescent counseling, working with groups in virtual settings, working with children with ADHD, teaching strategies in counselor education, identification of childhood sexual abuse, professional help-seeking attitutes, and ethical and legal issues in counseling.

-The department's Center for Counselor Training and Services offers a variety of workshops, training programs, and services for professional counselors.
+The department's Center for Creativity and Change offers a variety of workshops, training programs, and services for professional counselors.

 Research of our educational faculty has included social networking with young children and technology integration into the early elementary curriculum.
 IUP also has centers devoted to multimedia, simulation, and game technologies that enhance communication; and use of video and blended technologies to support instruction.

 Speech and language topics researched by our faculty members have included child language development and disorders, syntactic development, bilingual language development, and sentence and discourse-level comprehension.